kodadot/nft-gallery/README.md

 Sure, your contribution is welcome.
 Please follow [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md)

+## Support the project ⭐
+If you feel awesome and want to support us in a small way, please consider starring and sharing the repo!
+This helps us getting known and grow the community. 🙏

 ## 🐳 Docker
 If you want just to try out our KodaDot on Kusama and have full local setup with local node, we assume you have [docker](https://docs.docker.com/get-docker/) and docker-compose installed.
 We have are building [images from develop and master branch](https://hub.docker.com/r/yangwao/kodadot/tags?page=1&ordering=last_updated)